Exclusive: PDVSA seeks bids for Citgo in potential $10 billion deal - sources

-NEW YORK Venezuela's state-run oil company PDVSA [PDVSA.UL] is seeking preliminary offers for its U.S. unit Citgo Petroleum Corp [PDVSAC.UL] by the end of September, a deal that could fetch up to $10 billion, according to two people familiar with the matter.
+NEW YORK Venezuela's state-run oil company PDVSA is seeking preliminary offers for its U.S. unit Citgo Petroleum by the end of September, a deal that could fetch up to $10 billion (6.2 billion pounds), according to people familiar with the matter.

-Venezuela is selling Citgo in part due to a cash crunch stemming from repaying debts to Beijing with oil, rather than selling the crude to generate revenue, analysts say.
-The government denies a cashflow problem exists.

-Within President Nicolas Maduro's government, the potential sale is controversial and seen as a privatization that would contradict years of socialist policies, including a nationalization of the oil industry in 2006 and 2007.

-Investment bank Lazard Ltd (LAZ.N), which is running the sale process for Citgo on behalf of PDVSA, has sent offering materials to potential buyers, the people said in recent days, asking not to be named because the matter is not public.
+Investment bank Lazard Ltd, which is running the sale process for Citgo on behalf of PDVSA, has sent offering materials to potential buyers, the people said, asking not to be named because the matter is not public.

-PDVSA also has a 50 percent stake in the Chalmette refinery in Louisiana alongside Exxon Mobil Corp (XOM.N), which owns the remainder.
-The Venezuelan oil company has tapped Deutsche Bank (DBKGn.DE) separately to explore a sale of its stake in that refinery.

-The assets being offered as part of the Lazard process have annual earnings before interest, taxes, depreciation and amortization (EBITDA) of around $1.5 billion, four people said.
+The assets being offered as part of the Lazard process have annual earnings before interest, taxes, depreciation and amortization (EBITDA) of around $1.5 billion, the people said.

-Citgo's assets, the core of which are three refineries with combined capacity of 749,000 barrels per day (bpd), could fetch between $8 billion and $10 billion, three of the people said.
+Citgo's assets, the core of which are three refineries with combined capacity of 749,000 barrels per day (bpd), could fetch between $8 billion and $10 billion, the people said.

-Venezuela's former Petroleum Minister, Rafael Ramirez, said last month that the country expects to receive "more than that" if it decides to sell all the facilities.

-Ramirez, who was named foreign minister last week after a decade leading the country's petroleum industry, was pushing hard for Citgo's sale.

 Bidders can put in offers for individual assets, which include refineries, terminals, storage and wholesale operations, the people added.

-Representatives for Lazard could not be immediately reached, while PDVSA said it was "looking into the matter."
+Representatives for Lazard could not be immediately reached for comment, while PDVSA and Citgo did not respond to requests for comment.

-Ramirez also said that the country will look to exit Citgo "as soon as we receive a proposal that serves our interests."
+Venezuela's Petroleum Minister Rafael Ramirez said last month that the country will look to exit Citgo "as soon as we receive a proposal that serves our interests."

 A sale, if it were to come to fruition, would be Venezuela's biggest pullback ever from the U.S. refining market.

-Citgo's three refineries are in Lemont, Illinois; Lake Charles, Louisiana; and Corpus Christi, Texas.
+Citgo's three U.S. refineries are in Lemont, Illinois; Lake Charles, Louisiana; and Corpus Christi, Texas.
+Citgo also has 48 terminals.

-Bidders for the refineries could include HollyFrontier Corp (HFC.N), Valero Energy Corp (VLO.N), Western Refining Inc (WNR.N), Tesoro Corp (TSO.N) and PBF Energy Inc (PBF.N), people familiar with the matter said.
+Logical bidders for the refineries could include HollyFrontier Corp, Valero Energy Corp, Western Refining Inc, Tesoro Corp and PBF Energy Inc, people familiar with the matter said.

 However, it may be difficult to find a single buyer for all of Citgo's assets as two of the refineries are geared to run heavy crudes from Venezuela and U.S. refining companies are trying to maximize profits by buying cheap domestic light crudes, refinery experts have told Reuters.